Retroreflective Signs

 Do motorcycles need to display a retroreflective sign?

-No. Displaying a retroreflective sign is not required on motorcycles,
+No. Displaying a retroreflective sign is not required on motorcycles.

 Retroreflective sign checklist